EventCalc – Data We Collect

 • WE DON’T SHARE ANY OF IT WITH ANYONE.

 We’re pretty adamant about that last one.
 We won’t sell or share any of our database information with anyone.
-If someone shows up with a court order, we will, of course, give them what they legal are entitled to.
+If someone shows up with a court order, we will, of course, give them what they legal are entitled to (and we’ll send everyone who has a contact method in our database a message that we were forced to provide their information).
 But that’s it.
 We do this for fun and for it to be fun you need to trust that we aren’t going to abuse that trust.

 Copyright 2012-2022 SoggySoft.
 All rights reserved.